 With salaries rising for administrative assistant jobs, it's a great time to be an administrative professional.

 And the future is looking bright in terms of salaries, too.
-On average, a senior administrative assistant in the U.S. can expect to earn between $41,250 and $53,000 per year — a 3.9 percent increase over 2016 — whereas an administrative assistant can expect to pull in between $33,250 and $45,250.
+An administrative assistant can expect a midpoint salary of $35,750, and with more experience, a senior administrative assistant in the U.S. can expect to earn a midpoint salary of $42,500.

 So what does it take to move into a senior administrative assistant role?
 While senior administrative assistants are required to handle much of the same workload as administrative assistants, they must master those tasks before they can take on more advanced duties.
 In addition, demonstrating an aptitude in three other key areas can help you climb to the next rung on the administrative assistant jobs ladder: